DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Introduction

-Our first contribution is to develop \dataset, a dataset to make generative models to understand part-level dragging.
-Previous works~\cite{shi23mvdream,liu23zero-1-to-3,li2024instant3d,zheng2023free3d} have proposed to use synthetic 3D objects~\cite{deitke22objaverse,deitke23objaverse-xl} to finetune pre-trained generative models for new view synthesis (NVS).
-Because the base model is trained on billions of images, a relatively small number of such objects, in the order of millions, is sufficient to train generalizable NVS.
+Our first contribution is to develop \dataset, a dataset to align image generators with part-level dragging.
+Previous works~\cite{shi23mvdream,liu23zero-1-to-3,li2024instant3d,zheng2023free3d} have proposed to use synthetic 3D objects~\cite{deitke22objaverse,deitke23objaverse-xl} to fine-tune pre-trained generative models for new view synthesis (NVS).
+Because the base model is trained on billions of images, a relatively small number of such objects, in the order of millions, is sufficient to train generalizable NVS\@.
 We thus propose to take a similar approach and contribute data rendered from an existing 3D dataset with rich part-level annotations~\cite{geng2023gapartnet}.
-Augmented with drag annotations, we can then use this data to finetune the generator and learn non-trivial drag responses.
-Even so, our synthetic data is far less abundant than that available for new view synthesis, which may include several million objects~\cite{deitke22objaverse,deitke23objaverse-xl}.
+Augmented with drag annotations, this data can be used to fine-tune the generator and learn non-trivial drag responses.
+Even so, our synthetic data is far less abundant than that available for NVS, which includes several million objects~\cite{deitke22objaverse,deitke23objaverse-xl}.
 Instead, our data is in the hundreds of different synthetic 3D objects due to the cost of annotating parts and kinematics.
-While this is not a large dataset, we show that \emph{texture randomization} can significantly improve generalization to out-of-domain cases, including real data and unseen catagories at test time.
+While the number of objects is small, we show that \emph{texture randomization} can significantly improve generalization to out-of-domain cases, including real data and unseen categories at test time.

-We then use our dataset to train a new model, \method, for the task of part-oriented drag control.
-Key to the design of this network is how the drags are encoded.
-Compared to prior works that considered similar tasks, we thus propose a new way of encoding drags with benefits that are transversal to the underlying model architecture.
-We also explored different generator architectures for this: DiT~\cite{peebles2023scalable} with a transformer backbone trained from scratch on \dataset and Stable Diffusion~\cite{rombach2022stablediffusion} with a U-Net~\cite{ronneberger15u-net} backbone pretrained on billions of images, and study their performance on synthetic and real data.
+We then use our dataset \dataset to train a new model, \method, for the task of part-oriented drag control.
+Key to the design of \method is how the drags are encoded.
+Compared to prior works that considered similar tasks, we propose a new way of encoding drags with benefits that are transversal to the underlying model architecture.
+We explore different network architectures for this task: DiT~\cite{peebles2023scalable} with a transformer~\cite{vaswani2017attention} backbone trained from scratch and Latent Diffusion architecture~\cite{rombach2022stablediffusion} with a U-Net~\cite{ronneberger15u-net} backbone pre-trained on billions of images, and study their performance on synthetic and real data.